DiligentGraphics/DiligentSamples/Tutorials/Tutorial20_MeshShader/readme.md

 ## Rendering

-First we prepare the data that will be required by the mesh shader: we calculate the field of view (FOV) of the camera and cotangent of the half FOV, as these values are used to build the projection matrix and to calculate LODs in the shader.
+To issue the draw command, we first prepare the data that will be required by the mesh shader: we calculate the field of view (FOV) of the camera and cotangent of the half FOV, as these values are used to build the projection matrix and to calculate LODs in the shader.